-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Hyacinth

-- a machinist in a baby clothes factory in Holborn, central London
+- She was a machinist in a baby clothes factory in Holborn, central London

 - Hyacinth was also photographed in Harry Jacobs's Brixton studio, on her 25th birthday